 Matias - 'The Corona Conundrum Chronicles'

 All the stories received are currently being compiled in a book, which will be available soon.
-All profits will go to a children's charity (yet to be announced).
+All profits will go to a children's charity (currently in discussion with one).

 Kid's Stories of Life with Lockdown/COVID-19